International transfer of personal data under the Data Protection Bill

 2. When the transfer of data is covered by contractual clauses or other legal instruments signed between the controller responsible for the transfer and the controller or processor who receives it.

-3. When a binding and certified compliance or self-regulation model is adopted.
+3. When a binding and certified compliance model is adopted.

 4. When there is express consent of the data subject to carry out a specific and determined international data transfer.